djlint/djLint/docs/src/docs/languages/jinja.md

 ---
 title: Jinja Template Linter and Formatter
-keywords: jinja, djlint, jinja template linter, jinja template formatter, format jinja templates
+keywords: jinja, djlint, jinja template linter, jinja template formatter, format jinja templates, minijinja, jinjava, minijinja template linter, jinjava template linter
 description: djLint is a jinja template linter and a jinja template formatter!
 Take advantage of the pre-build profile when linting and formatting your templates with djLint.
 tool: jinja
 ---